 How do I become a Colon Hydrotherapist?

 ARCH is proud to set the highest standards of any UK Colon Hydrotherapy Association.
 The National Occupational Standards for Colon Hydrotherapy (CNH26) has recently been introduced which sets out a minimum standard of practice.
 Whilst most UK associations have agreed to conform to the standards, ARCH insists on stringent levels of training, training over and above the minimum standards required.
 This ensures that when choosing an ARCH registered therapist, a member of the public is guaranteed the best possible level of care.
-To apply to become a member of ARCH the applicant must as a minimum have certain qualifications and have successfully undertaken a training course in a recognised training school.

 ARCH accredits the training schools it recognises but does not 'own' them.
 All schools are independently audited and inspected and teach the education syllabus set by ARCH.
 After completing the course students sit a written examination set and marked by an independent examiner and undertake a practical assessment with an independent assessor.

-What prior qualifications are required prior to training?
+What qualifications are required prior to training?

-Applicants are also required to hold a current First Aid Certificate2 and will be required to provide a Disclosure & Barring Service check (for further information see:
+Applicants are also required to hold a current First Aid Certificate2 and will be required to provide a Disclosure & Barring Service check; for further information see: